simianarmy/ghosthorsejs/README.md

 * Run the dev server - it reloads anytime you make a change to a file

-> NODE_PATH=. node run_dev_server.js

 * There's some bullshit NODE_PATH b.s. that will probably break all over the place.
-I wish I could say it was an easy fix...
+Here's what mine looks like in my .bashrc

+export NODE_PATH=$NODE_PATH:/usr/local/lib/jsctags:/Users/marcmauger/Documents/code/javascript/ghosthorsejs/node_modules:/Users/marcmauger/.nvm/v0.10.13/lib/node_modules

+> node run_dev_server.js

 * open browser to nodeHost value